Skip to content

 Mid North

 The Mid North is home base.
-Crystal Brook sits squarely in the middle of it, and most of my in-home consults happen within an hour's drive from my front door — Jamestown, Peterborough, Burra, Gladstone, Snowtown, Laura, Wirrabara, Quorn.
+Crystal Brook sits squarely in the middle of it, and my standard rotation covers most Mid North towns within an hour's drive — Jamestown, Peterborough, Burra, Gladstone, Snowtown, Laura, Wirrabara, Quorn — with regular in-person consultation days through the week.

 Dog training in Mid North